-SCHEDULE A BOARD OF DIRECTORS MANDATE (the "Board Mandate") OF DOLLARAMA INC. (the "Corporation")
+SCHEDULE A MANDATE OF THE BOARD OF DIRECTORS OF DOLLARAMA INC. (the "Corporation")

 1. PURPOSE

 The members of the Board of Directors (the "Board") have the duty to supervise the management and affairs of the Corporation.
 The Board, directly and through its committees, shall provide direction to senior management, generally through the chief executive officer (the "CEO"), to pursue the best interests of the Corporation.